 - Rattlesnake Arches Trail (Moderate)

 - The Ribbon Trail (Moderate)

 - Tabuache Trail (Hard)

 - Holy Bucket Miramonte Rim Loop Trail (Easy)

 Still not enough hiking trails?

 Moab is actually only a 1 hr and 15 min drive away from Grand Junction, so for a fun side trip, make sure you rent a car and extend the trip to visit Moab.

 In the end, I have to admit that I was completely wrong about this place and cannot wait to go back.
 I never knew that so many wonderful adventures could exist in such a (comparatively) small town.

 So if you like being outdoors, finding unique adventures, meeting new people, appreciate street art, statues and all around fun, make sure to visit Grand Junction Colorado.
-Like me you will be pleasantly surprised about how much this city has to offer!
+Like me, you will be pleasantly surprised at how much this city has to offer!
 I personally cannot wait to go back and explore.

 Check out the post on How to hike in Moab with your furry friend